suguuss/suguuss.github.io/_posts/2023-02-20-videoprocessing.md

 # Convolution engine

-As mentioned in the introduction, the convolution is a very important algorithm for image processing.
-The gif shows how a kernel is applied on a matrix.
-Different kernels are used to obtain different results (edge detection, noise filtering, blur effect, ...).
+As mentioned in the introduction, the convolution is a very important algorithm in image processing.
+The gif shows how a kernel is applied on a matrix (the grayscale image).
+Different kernels are used to obtain different results such as : edge detection, noise filtering, blur effect.

 ![conv_example](/assets/convolution/conv_example.gif)

+## 2D Convolution in python

-The kernel used in the gif can sharpen an image.
-I have tested this kernel in python on an image, I also tested a sobel filter (edge detection) on the same image.
-The python code for this is the following :
+The kernel used in the previous gif can be used to sharpen an image.
+I have tested this sharpening kernel in python on an image, I also tested a sobel filter (edge detection) on the same image.
+Here are the python code and the results.

 ```python
 import cv2